Companies are taking major steps to support small businesses during the coronavirus outbreak.

 Perhaps you are just getting your ecommerce business off the ground, or maybe you have been thinking for a while of transitioning your online store to the Shopify platform.
 If either is the case, now is a great time to do so.
 In response to the coronavirus outbreak, Shopify has extended its trial period length by over 6x, from 14 days to 90 days.
 You can sign up for your 90-day Shopify trial here.

-Businesses can access this content for instant publication to their blog by creating a free Matcha account.
+Businesses can access this content for instant publication and all of the platform’s conversion and analytics tools by creating a free Matcha account.

 4. Neil Patel’s UberSuggest SEO Tool expands free offering.